Walker-TW/CV/README.md

 I have always liked building things, breaking them and then solving how I broke them.
 While my past employment (Bartending and Teaching) allowed me to solve problems and build things (ie. cocktails) I never really got to build things that are longer lasting or deeply complex.
 So while working my previous jobs I began learning to program on my own using online resources (CS50, "Learn Python the Hard Way") and then started Makers Academy in December 2019.

 There is a lot to love about development but I have learnt that the ease of creation, scalability of projects and continuous personal skill development are my favourite parts of the process.

-Armed with my bootcamp knowledge alongside my Philosophy & History degree I am now looking for a full-stack junior developer role.
+With this in mind and armed with my bootcamp knowledge alongside my Philosophy & History degree I am now looking for a full-stack junior developer role.
 Ready willing and excited to find out how this here internet works.

 ## Projects